gemanepa/eth-wallet-analytics/README.md

-# Full Stack Developer Assignment
+# Ethereum Wallet Analytics

+A Fullstack Javascript (NextJS + NestjS) Digital Wallet Dashboard that provides analytics on Ethereum wallets.
+It allows users to manage and analyze their Ethereum wallet addresses.
+The application interacts with the Etherscan API to retrieve wallet information.

+## Features

+1. **Add Wallet Addresses**

+   - Allows users to add Ethereum wallet addresses to the platform.

+2. **Display Wallet Addresses**

+   - Displays the added wallet addresses for user reference.

+3. **Favorite Wallets**

+   - Enables users to mark specific wallet addresses as favorites.

+4. **Sorting Wallets**

+   - Permits users to sort the wallet addresses based on their preferences.

+5. **Identify Old Wallets**

+   - The application identifies and labels wallets as "old" if their first transaction occurred at least one year ago.

+6. **Get Exchange Rates**

+   - Provides the functionality to fetch exchange rates from Euro and US Dollar to ETH (Ethereum).
+   - Offers the option to store these exchange rates in-memory or in a preferred database.

+7. **Edit Exchange Rates**

+   - Allows users to edit the exchange rate of Euro or US Dollar to ETH.

+8. **Calculate Balance in Selected Currency**
+   - Given a currency (Euro or US Dollar), calculates the balance of ETH in the wallet in the selected currency using the exchange rates from step 6.

+### Getting Started

 This is a monorepo project that contains both the frontend and backend applications.
-The frontend/client is built using React Hooks + Next.js + Tailwind, while the backend/server is developed using NestJS + Mongoose + MongoDB
+The frontend/client is built using React Hooks + Next.js + Tailwind.

-### Getting Started
+The backend/server is developed using NestJS + Mongoose + MongoDB.
 To run both applications, follow these steps:

 #### Frontend